 All investment decisions require the unanimous approval of the Investment Committee.
 The Investment Committee is comprised of Douglas I. Ostrover, Marc S. Lipschultz, Craig W. Packer, Alexis Maged, Erik Bissonnette and Pravin Vazirani.
+The Investment Committee will meet regularly to consider our investments, direct our strategic initiatives and supervise the actions taken by the Adviser on our behalf.
+In addition, the Investment Committee will review and determine whether to make prospective investments and monitor the performance of the investment portfolio.
+Each investment opportunity will require the unanimous approval of the Investment Committee.
+The Investment Team will source investment opportunities, conduct research, perform due diligence on potential investments, structure our investments and monitor our portfolio companies on an ongoing basis.
 The Board of Directors, including a majority of independent directors, will oversee and monitor the investment performance and, beginning with the second anniversary of the effective date of the Investment Advisory Agreement, will annually review the compensation we pay to the Adviser to determine that the provisions of the Investment Advisory Agreement are carried out.
 See "Item 1(c).
-Description of Business - Investment Advisory Agreement" for more information, including information regarding the termination provisions of the Investment Advisory Agreement.
+Description of Business -Investment Advisory Agreement" for more information, including information regarding the termination provisions of the Investment Advisory Agreement.